broadinstitute/thelma/internal/thelma/utils/gcp/bucket/README.md

 ### Instrumentation

-* Every GCS API call is logged at debug level, with relevant contextual fields.
+All GCS operations are logged at debug level.
+Log messages include:
-* Every GCS API call is assigned a random id which is included in all related log messages for the call.
-* Durations for API calls are logged.
+* the type of operation that is being performad
+* url for the object that is being updated
+* whether the operation succeeded or failed
+* duration of the call in milliseconds

 Example message:
 ```json
 {
   "level": "debug",